 - New / improved pedestrian crossing: where these are included in the plans, this denotes providing new priority (controlled) crossings for pedestrians to reduce severance or improving existing crossings.
 In some cases, this might mean installing new zebra or signalised pedestrian crossings.
 In other cases, this may refer to improving an existing crossing, for example by increasing the green time available at signalised crossings or replacing informal traffic island crossings with zebra crossings.
 This has the added benefit of reducing pinch points on the carriageway for cyclists. - New / improved pedestrian + cyclist crossing: where these are included in the plans, this denotes providing new priority (controlled) crossings for pedestrian and cyclists.
 In some cases, this might mean installing a new parallel crossing, or a new signalised pedestrian and cycle crossing (ideally not toucan crossings as these rely on shared use which is discouraged in LTN 1/20).
-In other cases, it might mean improving an existing crossing, for example by upgrading a zebra crossing to a parallel crossing which cyclists can also use. - Potential areas for traffic calming/filtering: traffic calming denotes adding cycle-friendly traffic calming features to streets and/or reducing speed limits to safe levels for cyclists following LTN 1/20 guidance.
-Where traffic calming features are considered, these should be cycle friendly (e.g., narrowing traffic lanes and carriageways, removing centre lines, or raising tables).
+In other cases, it might mean improving an existing crossing, for example by upgrading a zebra crossing to a parallel crossing which cyclists can also use. - Potential areas for traffic calming: traffic calming denotes adding cycle-friendly traffic calming features to streets and/or reducing speed limits to safe levels for cyclists following LTN 1/20 guidance.
+For example, reducing speeds to 20mph on roads with lower volumes of traffic can help people to feel more confident and safe cycling on the carriageway and may be a more cost-effective intervention in some circumstances.
+The LCWIP network plans and infrastructure improvement plans will therefore be used to shape and guide discussions about speed limit changes in the local area, although all changes to speed limits will need to be considered in conjunction with the Speed Management Strategy. - Where traffic calming features are considered, these should be cycle friendly (e.g., narrowing traffic lanes and carriageways, removing centre lines, or raising tables).
 Traffic calming features such as speed cushions should be avoided.
 Additional measures could include parking restrictions, resurfacing and gulley cover replacement.
-Some traffic-calmed streets may also be suitable for contraflow cycling (either with or without cycle lanes/tracks) this has been indicated on the plans where it may be especially useful for the cycle network.
-Areas in which traffic filtering is suggested are areas in which there's a need for reduced traffic volumes and/or speeds.
+Some traffic-calmed streets may also be suitable for contraflow cycling (either with or without cycle lanes/tracks) this has been indicated on the plans where it may be especially useful for the cycle network. - Potential areas for traffic filtering: Areas in which traffic filtering is suggested are areas in which there's a need for reduced traffic volumes and/or speeds.
 Methods of implementing this include traffic filtering using modal filters, banned turns, or one-way systems.
+For example, a modal filter can be used as a low-cost intervention to help reduce rat-running in residential areas, where there are other alternative and more appropriate routes for through-traffic available and/or insufficient space for other measures such as segregated cycleways.
+Modal filters can be used as an opportunity to change the environment and reduce traffic volumes as well as speeds, therefore making on-road cycling safer and more comfortable while still allowing vehicle access for residents and their visitors.